 This relatively new VPN comes from the country that may be associated with privacy the most – Switzerland.
 There are no data retention laws and the world’s most robust regulations protect your online privacy.
 Could there be a better place for the headquarters of a VPN?

-ProtonVPN appeared on the scene two years ago.
-It came from the team of CERN scientists that gave us ProtonMail back in 2014.
+ProtonVPN appeared on the scene in 2016.
+It came from the team of CERN scientists that gave us ProtonMail.
 Since then, the product has grown impressively.
-It currently has 347 servers in 31 countries – sure, that’s not the thousands some of the major players boast.
+It currently has 450+ servers in 35 countries – sure, that’s not the thousands some of the major players boast.
 But the numbers keep growing.

 One of the major temptations about ProtonVPN is its free plan.
-Unlike most free VPNs, Proton’s free version doesn’t limit your bandwidth or data.
-What’s more, now you can use ProtonVPN for iOS for free too.
+Unlike most free VPNs, ProtonVPN’s free version doesn’t limit your bandwidth or data.
 Of course, it also has 3 paid plans: Basic, Plus, and Visionary.
 All of them have their own extra features, including higher speeds, more servers, and extra security options.

 Security & privacy